Baron Banner received a number of letters regarding our story, “Three years without ASB elections.”

 Dear Editor,

 As a senior of Fountain Valley High, I agree with both processes, more so with the current election process.
-Although in the past students were able to vote for their ASB board, I believe it was merely a popularity vote.
+Although in the past, students were able to vote for their ASB board, I believe it was merely a popularity vote.
 I can understand why teachers and board members did not like the previous process due to lack of knowledge of school politics.
 Even though I approve of the current interview process, I believe the candidates should express themselves in front of the entire school.
 In other words, they should demonstrate their leadership talents so all classmen receive a better understanding of who they are voting for.
 If our school individuals know nothing about their candidates, how can they know what is to come the following year?
 The election process should allow our possible incoming leaders the ability to show what they can bring for the future years.

-Calvin Nguyen (’15)
+Calvin Nguyen (Class of 2015)

 Dear Editor,